VictoriaT87/P4-Aventine-Wellness/README.md

   - #### Fix:

-    - This was a bug pointed out to me by a fellow student Sean.
+    - This was a bug pointed out to me by a fellow student [Sean Johnston](https://github.com/seanj06/).
 I wouldn't have known to look for it myself so I'm very thankful.
     - I had LoginRequired Mixins on my edit and delete views for both appointments and profiles, however I didn't realise that would allow _any_ logged in user access to a different users account just by changing the PK in the URL for edit/delete.
     - Sean pointed me towards the UserPassesTestMixin and I was successfully able to implement this into my Views.
 Users now need to pass an ID check before they're allowed to access the Edit or Delete views for their own profile and they get a 403 Forbidden page if they try to access a different users profile.